ihebu/life/README.md

-# Conways's Game of Life
+# Conway's Game of Life

 Conway's Game of Life in C++ and SFML